Poco's Udon World: Plot

-The series revolves around the complicated but normal life of Souta Tawara, a young web designer from Tokyo who decides to return to his hometown in Kagawa following the death of his father and to take a break from the city.
-Upon his return, he sadly learns that the family restaurant had gone out of business during his absence; while reminiscing about his childhood, Souta walks inside the closed down restaurant and discovers a blonde haired little boy wearing rags sleeping inside a cooking pot.
-Then, Souta realizes that this child is a shape shifting tanuki that has been inhabiting Kagawa for many years.
-Thinking that the boy has been living a lonely life, he decides to adopt him and name him Poco.
+The series revolves around the complicated but normal life of Souta Tawara, a young web designer from Tokyo who decides to return to his hometown in Kagawa following the death of his father and take a break from the city.
+Upon his return, he finds out that the family restaurant had stopped operating during his absence.
+While reminiscing about his childhood, Souta walks inside the closed restaurant and discovers a little boy sleeping inside a cooking pot.
+He realizes that this child is a form-changing tanuki that has been inhabiting Kagawa for many years.
+Thinking that the boy has been living a lonely life, Souta decides to adopt him and name him Poco.

-Each episode follows the heartwarming relationship between Souta and Poco, and through the time they spend together, Souta recalls his own past, the place he left behind for the city, and the relationship he had with his father.
+Each episode follows the heartwarming relationship between Souta and Poco.
+Through the time they spend together, Souta recalls his own past, the place he left behind for the city, and his relationship with his father.